 Performance.
 Unlike other Python web frameworks, Falcon won't bottleneck your API's performance under highly concurrent workloads.
 Many frameworks max out at serving simple "hello world" requests at a few thousand req/sec, while Falcon can easily serve many more on the same hardware.

 Freedom.
 Falcon isn't very opinionated.
 In other words, the framework leaves a lot of decisions and implementation details to you, the API developer, which means you will need to use your head a little more than other web frameworks, and probably write a little more code.
 On the other hand, this gives you a lot of freedom to customize and tune your implementation in order to create a solution that stands out from the crowd.

 Reliability.
 Falcon doesn't include a lot of cruft that is simply unnecessary when building web services.
 Less code and fewer dependencies means a smaller attack surface, lower memory usage, and fewer places for bugs to hide.
 Our build fails at anything less than 100% code coverage.
 We use Travis and Coveralls to keep ourselves honest.

 If you're still not convinced, check out this bunny with a pancake on its head.

 Scenario.
 The benchmark acts as a WSGI server and performs a GET request directly on each framework's app.
 Each app parses a route template with a single embedded parameter, reads a query parameter and a header from the request data, sets an x-header on the response, and finally returns a 10 KiB plain-text body, randomly generated.

 Extended Test.
-Falcon has also been benchmarked with a more realistic scenario where the routing table has multiple entries, and several complex response headers are being set in the response.
-Even when Falcon is doing more work, it still is able to outperform other frameworks such as Bottle which are only doing the bare minimum to construct a response (shown below for comparison).
+Falcon was also benchmarked under Python 2.7.6 with a more realistic scenario, in which the routing table had multiple entries, the query string contained percent-encoded characters, and several complex response headers were set in the response.
+Note that even when Falcon is doing more work, it still is able to outperform other frameworks, such as Bottle, which are only doing the bare minimum to construct a response.